simonmichael/hledger/doc/relnotes.md

 Breaking changes

 - This 2.0 preview is the first hledger release to explore AI-assisted development.
-  Please be sure to check out the evolving AI policy/FAQ: <https://hledger.org/AI.md>
+  Please check out the evolving AI policy/FAQ: <https://hledger.org/AI.md>.
   There's also a new "AI usage" section below.

 - hledger now recognises certain transactions as lot disposals;